DiegoMirandaDS/car-price/README.md

 ## ⚙️ Feature Engineering

-Several transformations and modeling decisions were made to improve linear model assumptions and multicollinearity:
+Several transformations and modeling decisions were made to improve linear model assumptions and multicollinearity (after many iterations of the project):

 - **Engine Type**:
-  The original `enginetype` variable had 6 categories.
-After an ANOVA test showed a statistically significant difference (F = 19.29, p < 0.001), we grouped them into a binary feature: `engine_class_performance`, representing economy vs performance-oriented engines.
+  The original `enginetype` variable had 6 categories, but some of them had very few observations, which made them unreliable for statistical modeling.
+As shown in the bar chart [`graficos/engine_type_distribution.png`](graficos/engine_type_distribution.png), the data was highly imbalanced.
+To address this and improve model stability, we grouped the engine types into a binary feature: `engine_class_performance`, representing *economy* vs *performance* engines.
+Both versions—6-class and 2-class—showed statistically significant effects on price according to ANOVA, confirming that the simplified version retained meaningful explanatory power (F = 41.33, p < 0.001).

 - **Fuel Type**:
   Despite a non-significant ANOVA result for `fueltype` (p > 0.05), it was retained in the model due to its domain relevance and its ability to slightly increase explained variance and interpretability.